Lincoln Mark series: Sixth generation (Mark VII; 1984–1992)

-For 1984, the Mark VII was introduced as the sixth generation of the Mark series.
-In a nearly complete break from Mark series tradition, the Mark VII was developed with far better road manners than its Mark VI predecessor, prioritizing the driving experience as part of a contemporary personal luxury car.
-Again matching its Cadillac Eldorado rival in size, the Mark VII adopted the mid-size Ford Fox platform.
-A two-door counterpart of the 1982–1987 Lincoln Continental, the Mark VII shared its chassis underpinnings with the Ford Thunderbird and Mercury Cougar XR7.
+For 1984, the Mark VII was introduced downsized a second time adopting the mid-size Ford Fox platform to match the size of its Cadillac Eldorado rival.
+In a nearly complete break from its predecessors, the Mark VII was developed with far better road manners than its Mark VI predecessor; though not a grand tourer, the driving experience was prioritized as part of a personal luxury car for the 1980s.
+Sharing its underpinnings with the Ford Thunderbird and Mercury Cougar XR7, the Mark VII was a two-door counterpart of the 1982–1987 Lincoln Continental (sold only as a four-door sedan).